winitzki/scall/tutorial/programming_dhall.md

 Note the difference between the type  expression $\exists b.~(\textrm{FAF}~b) \times(F~(b\to a))$ and the similar expression  $\exists b.~ (F~ (b \to a)) \times (F ~b)$ found in the structure functor $P$.
 The difference is that $F~(b\to a)$ involves the fixed functor `F` rather than the free applicative functor.
 This difference is crucial for the correct working of this construction.
-It is  far from obvious that this is correct, and the paper by Capriotti and Kaposi spent a while on the proof.
+It is  far from obvious that this is correct; the cited paper shows a  proof.
 We will just take their definition and implement it in Dhall.
 It is a recursive definition of the form `FAF a = Q FAF a`, where `Q` is a pattern functor (at the level of type constructors) written as:
 $$ Q ~ T~ a = a + \exists b.~(T~b) \times(F~(b\to a))  $$

 The Dhall code for `Q` needs to take `F` as an additional argument.